hkaest/dbus-opendtu-DC-load/README.md

 In this example, the 0 indicates succes.
 When trying an unsupported value the result is not 0.

-Set and get max. feed in value in watts
+Set and get max. feed in value in watts:
 ```bash
 dbus -y com.victronenergy.acload.http_59 /MaxFeedIn GetValue
 ```

-And setting the value is also possible, the % makes dbus evaluate what comes behind it, resulting in an int instead of the default (a string).:
+And setting the value is also possible, the % makes dbus evaluate what comes behind it, resulting in an int instead of the default (a string):
 ```bash
 dbus -y com.victronenergy.acload.http_59 /MaxFeedIn SetValue %700
 ```

 Set and get min SOC to feed in max to grid in % (max 99%).
-In case no consume with inverter is planned.
+In case no consume with inverter is planned:
 ```bash
 dbus -y com.victronenergy.acload.http_59 /PowerFeedInSoc GetValue
 ```

-And setting the value is also possible, the % makes dbus evaluate what comes behind it, resulting in an int instead of the default (a string).:
+And setting the value is also possible, the % makes dbus evaluate what comes behind it, resulting in an int instead of the default (a string):
 ```bash
 dbus -y com.victronenergy.acload.http_59 /PowerFeedInSoc SetValue %60
 ```